GoogleCloudPlatform/education-data-platform/3-connector-rest-apis/README.md

   ![Create Trigger](docs/img/create-trigger-11.1.png)

-The templates for Cloud Build are located [here](./cloud-build/)

 ## How to run

-First you need to configure the config.json according to your parameters, the file is located on PREFIX-drp-cs-0/config/config.json
+First you need to configure the [gcp_api/config.json](gcp_api/config.json) file according to your parameters.

-You will need to setup all the variables according to your project before running the pipelines
+You will need to setup all the variables according to your project before running the pipelines.

-All the necessary files will be load automatically on composer using the cloud build

-The templates for Cloud Build are located [here](./cloud-build/)
+All the files needed will be load automatically on composer using the Cloud Build trigger.
+The templates for Cloud Build are located [here](cloud-build)

 ## Cloud Function (API)